colxi/rest-api-service/README.md

 } from 'rest-api-service'
 ```

-\*Additional types are also available
+\*Additional types are also available for import

 ## Development